 Twenty students involved in the Academy's "Construction Academy" had the opportunity to have contextual educational experiences through the renovation efforts at Fitzmaurice Hall.
 This educational piece provided students an innovative, hands-on experience.
 Students worked with architects, engineers, electricians, plumbers and other construction professionals during this exciting renovation.

 The construction project was completed by Regency Construction Services, one of Ohio's largest female-owned construction companies.
 Regency's Principal, Founder and President Tari Rivera is a role model in an industry dominated by men.
-Ms. Rivera previously served on the Saint Joseph Academy Board of Directors a number of years ago.
+Ms. Rivera is a Saint Joseph Academy Medialle Shield honoree and previously served on the Saint Joseph Academy Board of Directors as the Chair.
 She is also a source of inspiration for female students interested in fields including architecture, math, engineering and sustainability.